Key Takeaways

 Staying Present in the Moment

 Take care not to be distracted in your bath.
 Being present enables your mind to rest.
-Here is where the water and the rest of the mind do their good–not the water, but the rest of the body in the day.
+Here is where the water and the rest of the mind do their good–not the water, but a break from daily stress.

 Making Bath Rituals a Consistent Habit